YuvaraniD/Bank-Fraud-Detection-PowerBI/README.md

 1. Clone this repository
 2. Open `dashboard.pdf` to view the full dashboard
 3. Download the dataset from Kaggle link above
-4. Open `.pbix` file in Power BI Desktop for full interactivity

 ---